Scientists are making machines, wearable and implantable, to act as kidneys

 Many of those on dialysis are in line for a kidney transplant that would allow them to trade thrice-weekly dialysis and strict dietary limits for a lifetime of immunosuppressants.
 Burton’s previous transplant means that his body will likely reject another donated kidney unless it matches perfectly—something he’s not counting on.
 It’s why he’s enthusiastic about the development of artificial kidneys, small wearable or implantable devices that would do the job of a healthy kidney while giving users like Burton more flexibility for traveling, working, and more.

 Still, the devices aren’t ready for testing in humans—yet.
-But recent advancements in engineering mean that the first preclinical trials for an artificial kidney could happen as soon as 18 months from now, according to Jonathan Himmelfarb, a nephrologist at the University of Washington.
+But recent advancements in engineering mean that the first preclinical trials for an artificial kidney could happen soon, according to Jonathan Himmelfarb, a nephrologist at the University of Washington.

 “It would liberate people with kidney failure,” Himmelfarb says.